 While we sleep, our bodies can rest and heal.
 Energy levels are restored, cells regenerate, and blood supply increases to the muscles and bones.
 Bones grow and tissues repair.
 Sleep also boosts your immune system which helps you fight off infections.
 A lack of sleep can lead to stress which increases the production of oils in the skin.

 Sleep is also the time when cortisol levels decrease.
 Not getting enough sleep can lead to a rise in cortisol, which leads to a rise in acne.

 Sleep is important.
 Try to disconnect from work and activities that make it difficult to fall asleep.
 Start winding down about an hour beforehand and aim for getting 8 hours of sleep.

-15. its not really acne
+15. it’s not really acne

 Sometimes the acne you’re trying to treat isn’t acne, which would explain why what you’ve tried so far hasn’t worked or is even making them worse.

-If your breakouts are popping up in areas like the back of your neck, forehead, chest or along your hairline and they’re small itchy, red bumps with roughly the same size, you might have fungal acne.
+If your breakouts are popping up in areas like the back of your neck, forehead, chest or along your hairline and they’re small itchy, red bumps of roughly the same size, you might have fungal acne.
 This is caused by Malassezia folliculitis.

 Although this might look like acne at first, it’s an infection of the hair follicles.
 The treatment for this type of infection is usually different than the one you use for acne.